Vafo/calculator-task/README.md

 This project implements basic infix calculator, with extendability in mind.
 Unary and binary operators and functions are supported.

+## Contents
+* Infix to postfix conversion implementation
+* Token object, which represents numbers, operators etc. Attempted to be extendable
+* basic implementation of vector, stack and smart pointers residing in util directory.
+It reappears in next projects and may not be synced

 ## Usage
 <dl>
   <dt>